Algebra and Hilbert space structures induced by quantum probes

-The structures of the space and the algebra we have clarified can be useful to further investigate the possibility of indirect control of large systems.
-In this context, for example, a significant consequence of indirect control is the existence of equivalence classes, within which any distinct physical configurations of $E$ and its hamiltonians cannot be distinguished by any operations on $S$.
-While it has already been studied in the literature, such as \cite{BY12} and \cite{OMTK15}, our results would shed more lights on this issue in a consistent way.
+The structures of the space and the algebra we have clarified can be used to further investigate the possibility of indirect control of large systems.
+In this context, for example, a significant consequence of indirect control is the existence of equivalence classes, within which any distinct physical configurations of $E$ and its Hamiltonians cannot be distinguished by any operations on $S$.
+While it has already been studied in the literature, such as \cite{BY12} and \cite{OMTK15}, our results would shed more light on this issue in a consistent way.

-Nevertheless, there should still be a lot of problems lying in front of us.
+There should still be a lot of ground to explore in front of us.
 One practically important issue we have not discussed here is the time optimality or time dependence of the operation on the system size.
+This problem has been studied quite actively (See, e.g., some recent studies \cite{TBG12,TGLS16,GLST17,LARR18,HC18} and references therein).
+In addition, we still have very little insight into how to obtain the specific profile of the control pulses \cite{DD09}.
+It appears, however, that it is likely that we have to rely on numerical optimization methods for it.

-This problem has also been studied quite actively (See, e.g., some recent works \cite{TBG12,TGLS16,GLST17,HC18} and references therein).
-The realistic quantum control methods are all in the framework of indirect control under limited access to some extent.
-Our attempt would be of use to acquire deeper insights into the physics of quantum control systematically, and will hopefully be one of the guiding principles in building the future quantum control methodology.
+Despite all this, the framework of indirect control under limited access is promising for realistic large-scale quantum control.
+Our attempt would be of use to acquire deeper insights into the physics of quantum control systematically and will hopefully be one of the guiding principles in building the future quantum control methodology.